 In addtion to Odyssey, the ITC has purchased an additional cluster for its own dedicated use.
 The ITC Cluster consists of 22 nodes each with 4 AMD 16-core 6274 Interlagos processors with 4 GB of RAM per core, for a total of 256 GB of RAM per node.
 This gives a total of 1408 cores available for use and 5.5 TB of RAM.
 The nodes are interconnected with QDR Infiniband.

-There is one LSF queue for the ITC cluster named itc_cluster.
-This queue has a run time limit of 4 days but has no limit to the number of cores that can be requested.
+There is one SLURM queue for the ITC cluster named itc_cluster.
+This queue has a run time limit of 7 days but has no limit to the number of cores that can be requested.
 This queue is subject to normal fairshare rules.
-This queue is for parallel work only and requires jobs larger than 16 cores.
-Serial work should be sent to the other ITC queues or the general purpose serial queues.

 Groups within the ITC have also purchased resources beyond those provided by FAS and ITC.
 These resources vary from group to group and may include machines not managed by RC.
 If you desire more information on the resources held by a specific group please contact them directly.

 To help ITC members utilize the cluster and the computational resources, the ITC has a member of Research Computing, Paul Edmon (pedmon@cfa), on staff.
 He is a trained astronomer with a background in high performance computing, HPC, and computational astrophysics.
 He is availible to help with computational astrophysics questions as well as general HPC concerns.